JamesRGit/Java-Projects/LibraryManagementSystem/README.md

 # Java Library Management System (Console App)

 This is a simple, console-based Library Management System written in Java.
-It demonstrates core Object-Oriented Programming (OOP) principles, exception handling, and data persistence using Java's built-in serialization.

 The entire application is contained within a single `LibraryManagementSystem.java` file for ease of compilation and execution.